-Knowing when, why and how to shift bike gears is an important part of staying comfortable while riding, as well as enhancing your ability to ride long distances.
-Maintaining a proper gear ratio is inextricably linked with cadence.
-The basic idea is this: On the front wheel, the bigger the gear you are in, the harder the bike will be to pedal but the faster you will go per revolution.
-On the back wheel, the bigger the gear, the easier it will be to pedal but the less propulsion you will get per pedal stroke.
+Knowing when, why and how to shift bike gears is an important part of staying comfortable while riding, as well as maintaining endurance. .
+Maintaining a proper gear is inextricably linked with cadence.
+The idea is this: on the crankset (gears near the pedals), the bigger the gear you are in, the more resistance you will feel, but the faster you will go per revolution.
+On the cassette, the bigger the gear, the less resistance there will be, but the less propulsion you will get per pedal stroke.

 You should strive to maintain a consistent and comfortable pedaling pace while riding a bike, and this is especially true over long distances.
-This might mean you inch slowly up a hill while spinning quickly or fly down a hill while pedaling slowly.
-Modern bikes are incredibly easy to shift, and they offer a lot of gearing options.
-You should not be afraid to change and adjust your gears often!
+This might mean you inch slowly up a hill while spinning quickly, or fly down a hill while pedaling slowly.
+Our/Backroads bikes are easy to shift, and they offer a wide gear range.
+You should not be afraid to change your gears often!

-It is important, however, to remember not to cross your chain up.
+It is important, however, to remember not to cross chain.
 This means riding in the biggest chainring while also in the biggest cog.
-If you do this, your chain will become angled.
-You might hear it grinding and scraping against your derailleurs, and the chain could even end up falling off.
+In this position, the chain may cause friction in the drivetrain and could fall off.

-There are basically three instances that call for an adjustment in your gear ratio:
+There are three instances that call for an adjustment in your gear:

 1. You begin to go up an incline or start pedaling into a head wind.
 In these instances, you will notice it gets harder to pedal.
-Your first instinct might be just to push through.
-Unless you are racing, though, there is no reason to do this.
-Instead, shift into an easier gear, and spin your legs a little faster.
-You will expend less energy, you’ll be able to ride longer, and, at the end of the day, you’ll be happier.
+Shift into an easier gear, and “spin” your legs a little faster.
+You will spend less energy, you’ll be able to ride longer, and, at the end of the day, you’ll be happier.